 A person who is overweight has proportionally less brown fat than a person who is not overweight.
 Brown fat may play a key role in keeping people lean.

 In newborn humans, around 5 percent of body weight is made up of brown fat.
 It tends to be located on the upper half of the spine and towards the shoulders.

 Brown adipose tissue helps to produce heat.
 It is activated to do so when an organism, or body, needs extra heat.
 This can happen when a person is starting to have a fever, or when an animal awakens from hibernation.
-This heat generation, also called thermogenesis, is also triggered by feeding.
+This heat generation, also called thermogenesis, is also

 The function of the brown fat in newborn infants is to protect them from hypothermia, which is a drop in core body temperature.
 Hypothermia is a serious problem for premature newborns, and a major cause of death.